 In Memory of Cimmy

 Cimmy was the first cat to enter Laps and Naps’ long-term foster program, Senior Laps for Senior Cats.
 He was surrendered to us at the age of eighteen, seemingly in excellent health.
-His senior foster provider was not an experienced cat caregiver and Cimmy was the perfect “starter cat” because he was so loving and had no discernible bad habits.
-It did not take long for Cimmy to settle in his new home and he spent many happy hours resting on the lap of his new person and purring her to sleep at night.
-Both parties were very happy with one another!
+His new fostermom didn’t have a lot of experience with cats, but Cimmy was so loving and good natured that it wasn’t long before he was purring her to sleep at night.

 Sadly, Cimmy stopped eating at week eight and x-rays revealed a mass in his lungs, believed to be cancer.
 We did not have to make the decision to help Cimmy transition out of his ailing body because he died at home shortly after returning from his vet visit.
 We were all heartbroken and still mourn his passing.